T-Brick/lean2wasm/README.md

 ## Usage

 Run `lake build test` to build the test program.
 Then run `lake build` to build the utility.
-Running `lake exe lean2wasm` will compile the `Test` program.
+Running `lake exe lean2wasm` will compile the `Main` program.

 Once compiled, you can run `node .lake/build/wasm/main.js` to run the program.
 Alternatively you can use `lake run js`.